 Independent Variables

-The current study examined youth individual factors (age, work, religiosity and commitment and impulsivity) and family factors (social control and family SES).
+The current study examined youth individual factors (age, work, religiosity, commitment to the school, and impulsivity) and family factors (social control and family socioeconomic status).

-Religiosity.
-Was measured using 13 items of the scale developed by Pickering et al. (2011) and used by Eseed & Khoury-Kassabri (2018) among Arab students in Israel.
-Five items referred to relationship (such as "Reading my faith's book of truth assists me in developing a bond with God") which were measured on a five-point Likert-type scale ranging from 1 = never to 5 = very often.
-Eight items refer to retribution and request (such as God will make my life difficult if I misbehave" and "I pray as often as I can", respectively).
-For these items, adolescents were asked to indicate their level of agreement on a four-point Likert-type scale ranging from 1 (strongly disagree) to 4 (strongly agree).
+Religiosity: Religiosity was measured using 13 items of the scale developed by Pickering et al. (2011) and used by Eseed & Khoury-Kassabri (2018) among Arab students in Israel.
+Five items referring to relationship (such as “Reading my faith’s book of truth assists me in developing a bond with God”) were measured on a five-point Likert-type scale ranging from 1 = never to 5 = very often.
+Eight items referred to retribution (such as “God will make my life difficult if I misbehave”) and request (such as “I pray as often as I can”).
+Respondents indicated their level of agreement on a four-point Likert-type scale ranging from 1 (strongly disagree) to 4 (strongly agree).
 A composite religiosity measure (α = .90) was created by standardizing the items and computing their mean score.

-Impulsivity.
-Adolescents’ impulsivity was measured using three items from the Teen Conflict Survey (Bosworth & Espelage, 1995).
+Impulsivity: Adolescents’ impulsivity was measured using three items from the teen conflict survey (Bosworth & Espelage, 1995).
 These items measure the frequency of such impulsive behaviors as lack of self-control, difficulty sitting still, and trouble finishing things.
-Respondents were asked to indicate how often they engaged in certain impulsive behaviors using a five-point Likert-type scale ranging from 1 (never) to 5 (always), and the scale was based on the mean of the items (α = .73).
+Respondents indicated how often they engaged in certain impulsive behaviors using a five-point Likert-type scale ranging from 1 (never) to 5 (always), and the scale was based on the mean of the items (α = .73).

-Commitment to School.
-The scale developed by Hirschi (1969) and used among Israeli youth by (Fridman-Teutsch & Attar-Schwartz (2019) was used to measure students’ commitment to school and included five items, such as “How important to you personally is getting good grades?”
-The response scale was on a five-point Likert-type scale ranging from 1 = never to 5 = to a large extent.
+Commitment to the School: The scale developed by Hirschi (1969) and used among Israeli youth by Fridman-Teutsch & Attar-Schwartz (2019) was used to measure students’ commitment to the school.
+The scale included five items (such as “How important to you personally is getting good grades?”).
+The response scale was a five-point Likert-type scale ranging from 1 = never to 5 = to a large extent.
 The scale was based on the means of their items.

-Parental Control (Attachment and Involvement).
-The scale developed by Hirschi (1969) and used among Israeli youth by Shechory & Laufer (2008) was used to measure youths’ relationships with their parents.
-The scale consisted of 10 items, such as “To what extent do you spend time with your parents?”
-The response scale was on a five-point Likert-type scale ranging from 1 = never to 5 = to a large extent; The scale was based on the means of the 10 items.
+Parental Control (Attachment and Involvement): The scale developed by Hirschi (1969) and used among Israeli youth by Shechory & Laufer (2008) was used to measure youth’ relationships with their parents.
+The scale consisted of 10 items (such as “To what extent do you spend time with your parents?”).
+The response scale was a five-point Likert-type scale ranging from 1 = never to 5 = to a large extent.
+The scale was based on the means of the 10 items.

-Socio-demographic characteristics.
-We measured age, work (0 = No and 1 = Yes), family’s economic situation (ranging from 1 = very low to 5 = very high) and mother’s and father’s education levels (ranging from 1 = elementary school to 5 = undergraduate degree or above) were composited to create parental education measure.
+Socio-demographic characteristics: We measured age, work (0 = No and 1 = Yes) and family’s economic situation (ranging from 1 = very low to 5 = very high).
+Mother’s and father’s education levels (ranging from 1 = elementary school to 5 = undergraduate degree or above) were composited to create a parental education measure.

 Data Analysis

 Using SPSS 21, we first examined the descriptive data related to youth involvement in serious physical violence and political violence.
-Second, bivariate analyses were conducted to test the relationships among young people’s involvement in serious physical violence and political violence and the independent variables.
+Second, bivariate analyses were conducted to test the relations among participants’ involvement in serious physical violence and political violence and each of the independent variables.
 The correlations among all other variables were also tested and are presented in Table 1.
-A series of hierarchical multivariate regression models were estimated to predict each of the dependent variables (Tables 2 - 3): serious physical violence and political violence.
-We added the predictors to the regression in a sequential manner, following a hierarchy from the adolescents' individual factors (age, work, religiosity and commitment), followed by child risky factors (impulsivity and violence), and family factors (social control and family SES) in the third step.
+A series of hierarchical multivariate regression models were estimated to predict the dependent variables: serious physical violence (Table 2) and political violence (Table 3).
+We added the predictors to the regression model in a sequential manner, following a hierarchy from the adolescents’ individual factors (age, work, religiosity, and commitment to the school), followed by child risky behavior factors (impulsivity and violence), and family factors (social control and family socioeconomic status) in the third step.

 Results